Please visit our ‘School Information’ tab and visit our ‘School Performance’ page for up-to-date Key Stage 2 SATs information.

 Science Test sampling

 This is done every two years and not all children in Year 6 will take science SATs.
-However, a number of schools will be required to take part in science sampling: a test administered to a selected sample of children thought to be representative of the population as a whole.
-(Monday 6 to Friday 17 June is the science sampling test period in which your child might sit the tests.)
+However, a number of schools will be required to take part in science sampling: a test administered to a selected sample of children thought to be representative of the population as a whole. (early June is the science sampling test period in which your child might sit the tests.)
 For those who are selected, there will be three papers:

 • Biology: 25 minutes, 22 marks

 • Chemistry: 25 minutes, 22 marks

 We haven’t been notified of our involvement in these tests at this moment in time.

 The previous national curriculum levels have been scrapped, and instead children will be given scaled scores.
 You will be given your child’s raw score (the actual number of marks they get), alongside their scaled score between 80 -130 and whether they have reached the national average a scaled score of 100.
 In the previous national curriculum and system of levels, a level 4 was seen as the average level of attainment expected by a pupil at the end of Yr.6.
 Under the new system the scaled score of 100 would equate to the old system 4b.